Hop over to the west coast this Easter

 Bute is another great choice for a day full of adventure.
 Easily accessible from the central belt - the ferry crossing takes just 45 minutes from Wemyss Bay.
 Once you're there however, you feel like you're a world away.
 Enjoy the castle, museum and characterful Victorian promenade of Rothesay.
 Take your bikes and pedal your way to the island's beautiful bays - from the white cockle shells of St. Ninian's Bay to the golden sands of Ettrick Bay, with its glorious views of Argyll in the distance.

-You can also set sail from Oban and enjoy a variety of Adventures to Mull and beyond, where you can explore picture-perfect landscapes and Scotland's ancient history.
+You can also set sail from Oban and enjoy a variety of to Mull and beyond, where you can explore picture-perfect landscapes and Scotland's ancient history.

 Outdoors on the Outer Hebrides

 Perhaps you'll live life on the edge this Easter with a longer trip to the Outer Hebrides, our most far flung destination.
 The islands that make up this archipelago offer beauty and tranquillity to those who visit - a unique environment with beautiful wildlife to discover and seascapes to explore.
 It's an incredible spot for those who enjoy outdoor sports of all levels - from walking along the endless white sands of the Hebridean beaches to kayaking or surfing, or indeed learning to do so in their crisp turquoise waters.